 How will Uber go over if it comes to Newfoundland?
 Maybe a bit like this.

 Having indicated before that insurance has placed extreme pressure on the taxi industry in Newfoundland, there’s no doubt they would put up a fight against Uber in St. John’s as well.
+COVID has also caused a dwindling in the number of drivers, meaning taxi companies are in a real pinch.

 While the Uber rideshare service hasn’t made its way to St. John’s yet, one of their spinoff services, Uber Eats, is now available in the area.
 Similar to Skip and DoorDash, Uber Eats is an app platform on which you can order food for delivery from local restaurants.